tbalbone31/prophet_lesson/README.md

 The data are in the data/inputs folder already, please unzip the two archives into this folder.

+Leeds City Council Footfall Camera data comes from an aggregated and cleaned dataset produced by me for the CDRC and can be downloaded for free here should the copy on github not work for some reason: https://data.cdrc.ac.uk/dataset/leeds-city-council-footfall-camera-aggregated-data

 Please feel free to reach out should there be any issues.